Static line: Design and use

 Static line jumping carries risk of injury that, according to one study, doubles when performed in combat.

 For training students in civilian operations, modifications to existing static line equipment may be made to simplify operations.
 One such modification is to attach the deployment bag to the parachute instead of the static line, which also requires some modification to allow the static line to detach, typically a Velcro fastener.
 This leaves much less material "in the wind" behind the plane after the jumper has left.
-This is not a problem for larger cargo aircraft used in military jumping, but presents a major issue for smaller aircraft used in civilian operations.
+Aerodynamic drag from these materials are not a problem for larger cargo aircraft used in military jumping, but presents a major issue for smaller aircraft used in civilian operations.
 This modification also results in a somewhat slower opening, which softens the opening shock at the cost of altitude, a minor concern for jumpers exiting at 2800 ft.

 In popular culture

 The popular American military song "Blood on the Risers" is a cautionary tale about a rookie paratrooper falling to his death, because he failed to hook in his static line before jumping from the plane ("He jumped into the icy blast, his static line unhooked").